 - To investigate and prevent fraud, spam, malware, identity theft or other unauthorized access to or unlawful activity; and

-- For other legitimate business purposes and any other purposes about which we notify you
+- For other legitimate business purposes and any other purposes about which we notify you or obtain your consent.

 We may share and disclose personal information that we have collected from you in the following ways: